kshedden/Statsmodels-MixedLM/README.md

 Crossed variance components
 ---------------------------

 Variance components can also be crossed.
-Fitting this typs of model puts more stress on the software, but it can be done if there aren't too many levels of crossing.
+Fitting this type of model puts more stress on the software, but it can be done if there aren't too many levels of crossing.
 Suppose for example that we have the number of emails sent among people in a sample.
 For simplicity, we